The Michael Jackson Estate Sues HBO

 It’s no secret that Michael Jackson’s reputation was under constant attack during his career because of sexual abuse allegations.
 However, in the past, Jackson was always able to settle outside of court or use star witnesses, like Home Alone’s Macaulay Culkin, to get acquitted of charges.
 His defense of choice was always that people were lying about him in order to get money out of him.

 In “Leaving Neverland”, both Robson and Safechuck admitted that in the past, they lied on the witness stand in court about their relationship with Michael Jackson in order to protect him.
 They admitted that at the time, they believed that he truly loved them and they did not want him to go to jail for what he had done, also noting that Jackson had told them they would go to jail too if he was found guilty.

 So, can the Jackson estate win this lawsuit over HBO?
 Considering that the non-disparagement claim was intended for the deal regarding the concert film from 1992, it doesn’t seem likely that a judge will see that it applies to “Leaving Neverland”.

 We stand corrected.
 On Monday December 9th, 2020, the 9th U.S. Circuit Court of Appeals affirmed the Judge’s decision to side with the Jackson Estate after HBO filed a motion to strike the complaint under California’s anti-SLAPP statute, according to The Hollywood Reporter.

 “The parties do not dispute that the 1992Live in Bucharestcontract at issue was a product of mutual consent and included a broad arbitration provision,” states the decision, “An arbitration clause can still bind the parties, even if the parties fully performed the contract years ago. … HBO doesnotdispute theexistenceof a valid agreement, the included arbitration provision, or the incorporated confidentiality provision, but rather the ‘continuing validity’ of the agreement and the arbitration provision.
 Thus, a valid arbitration agreement exists.”

-The attorneys for the Jackson Estate were very pleased with this decision and stated, “It’s time for HBO to answer for its violation of its obligations to Michael Jackson.”
+The attorneys for the Jackson Estate were very pleased with this decision and stated, “It’s time for HBO to answer for the violation of its obligations to Michael Jackson.”